-In IA-32e mode, operating systems can manage the 16 priority classes of external interrupts (see Section 10.8.3, "Interrupt, Task, and Processor Priority") explicitly using the task priority register (TPR).
+In IA-32e mode, operating systems can manage the 16 interrupt-priority classes (see Section 10.8.3, "Interrupt, Task, and Processor Priority") explicitly using the task priority register (TPR).
 Operating systems can use the TPR to temporarily block specific (low-priority) interrupts from interrupting a high-priority task.
-This is done by loading TPR with a value corresponding to the highest-priority interrupt that is to be blocked.
+This is done by loading TPR with a value in which the task-priority class corresponds to the highest interrupt-priority class that is to be blocked.
 For example:

-- Loading the TPR with a value of 8 (01000B) blocks all interrupts with a priority of 8 or less while allowing all interrupts with a priority of nine or more to be recognized. - Loading the TPR with zero enables all external interrupts. - Loading the TPR with 0F (01111B) disables all external interrupts.
+- Loading the TPR with a task-priority class of 8 (01000B) blocks all interrupts with an interrupt-priority class of 8 or less while allowing all interrupts with an interrupt-priority class of 9 or more to be recognized. - Loading the TPR with a task-priority class of 0 enables all external interrupts. - Loading the TPR with a task-priority class of 0FH (01111B) disables all external interrupts.

 The TPR (shown in Figure 10-18) is cleared to 0 on reset.
 In 64-bit mode, software can read and write the TPR using an alternate interface, MOV CR8 instruction.
-The new priority level is established when the MOV CR8 instruction completes execution.
+The new task-priority class is established when the MOV CR8 instruction completes execution.
 Software does not need to force serialization after loading the TPR using MOV CR8.